 “Sales psychology studies the psyche of your target market to better understand how you can sell to them.
 Rather than focusing on convincing the customer they need your product or service, you zero in on their emotional needs by putting yourself in their shoes.“Mailshake

 Sales psychology tackles questions such as: “Why do people want what they want?”
 “Why do some customers like some aspects more than others?”
 “Can human senses help persuade consumers to buy?”
-“Are customers influenced by their surroundings and other people’s behavior?”
+“Do surroundings and other people’s behavior affect customer choices?”

 In short, sales psychology is a tool of persuasion, though this persuasion can vary significantly depending on whether you operate online or offline.

 The tactics that supermarkets apply to lure customers into their stores and influence their buying once inside are relatively well known.
 For example, you may arrange products depending on customer age or average height.
 Regular aisle changes cause people to discover new products, while the choice of music at different times of the day can influence mood.
 Smells such as baking bread or artificial aromas can make the customer feel hungry or happy or alert.

 All of these techniques exist in physical stores, but many of them can be translated to e-commerce stores.
 These common sales psychology tactics include:

 - Stimulate their vision